Ritsumeikan University (Private)Graduate School of International Relations

 Degree Awarding Policy

-Students who successfully fulfill the degree requirements (30 credits of course work), complete 2 years or more study period and whose Master’s thesis reflects the student’ s academic ability to approach international issues from multiple perspectives will be awarded an M.A. degree.
+Students who successfully fulfill the degree requirements (30 credits of course work) and whose Master’s thesis reflects the student’ s academic ability to approach international issues from multiple perspectives will be awarded an M.A. degree.

 List of Faculty members capable of guiding JDS China Fellows